Skip to content

 Security

-Validate the signature before trusting the payload.
-The signature field is a 64-character HMAC-SHA256 hexadecimal digest generated from the JSON body without the signature field, using your shared WEBHOOK_SECRET.
+Validate X-Webhook-Signature before trusting the payload.
+The header is a 64-character HMAC-SHA256 hexadecimal digest generated from the raw request body, using your shared WEBHOOK_SECRET.

 Request